secretstartups/handbook/customer-success/tam/success-plans/index.html.md

 ### Step 2: Identify Business Objectives for the ROI Success Plan

 The objectives should be written from the customer’s perspective and be measurable goals that they drive.
-For example, an Objective could be “Reduce Cycle Time from X to Y” rather than “Adopt Manage stage” (which would be more appropriate for a Stage Adoption success plan).
+For example, an Objective could be “Reduce Cycle Time from X to Y” rather than “Adopt Manage stage” (which is a more internally-oriented phrasing).

 You should know how the customer will track the benefits of purchasing GitLab, how the customer will measure success, and how the customer is currently measuring these objectives and if they have those metrics available.
 If these details are currenly unknown, add some relevant discovery questions to your agenda for your next [cadence call](/handbook/customer-success/tam/cadence-calls/), below are some examples: